rcfdtools/R.LTWB/.datasets/CHIRPS/RemoteSensingRainChirps.md

 #### Average correlation monthly and method

-This table show the average correlation values obtained in every month in the record set.
+This table shows the average correlation values obtained in every month in the record set.

 Get the table [IDEAMJoinedChirpsCorrelationMonth.csv](IDEAMJoinedChirpsCorrelationMonth.csv)